princeniu/Personal-Web/README.md

 ## Overview

 This portfolio website is built with modern web technologies and features a clean, professional design with smooth animations and interactive elements.
-It's fully responsive and includes both light and dark themes.
+It's fully responsive and includes both light and dark themes, as well as bilingual support (English/Chinese).

 ## Features